Hoot Hoot! Call For 1st Order Discount 626-412-1200

 • Overseeing inmate programs and services

-In many counties, jail operations consume 50-70% of the sheriff’s budget and staff.
+In many counties, jail operations consume a significant portion—often the majority—of the sheriff’s budget and staff.

 2. Court Services and Security